 Increasingly, countries, provinces and cities all over the world are banning the use of animals, both domestic and wild, for entertainment purposes such as circuses.
-This document is a detailed list of cities and countries who have been the first to recognize and stop the brutality of wild animal circuses.
 Find resources to help you ‘tell the other story‘ of what goes on behind the scenes of circuses and to STOP them coming to your town.

 How to ban wild animal circuses that may be coming to your town:

 - Call your City or Municipal Hall and find out if Council is considering a by-law to ban circuses that have performing wild or exotic animals.